-CM: If you can find one great stick go from there work your way backwards, presentation then cigar.
-I did things the other way around it was a nightmare I had a whole bunch of sticks with no presentation.
-Keep learning everyday about the business and LISTEN LISTEN LISTEN to people that have been in the business for a while.
-Just because it has been done for years don’t mean you cannot go against the grain innovation is key use the resources that we have this is an old business moving with new innovations.
+CM: If you can find one great stick, go from there.
+Work you way backwards.
+Presentation then cigar.
+I did things the other way around and it was a nightmare.
+I had a whole bunch of sticks with no presentation.
+Also, keep learning about the business everyday.
+LISTEN, LISTEN, LISTEN to people that have been in the business for a while.
+Figure out what advice is good, realistic advice, especially from cigar experts you may meet in the lounges.
+If it were that easy, everyone would have their own stick.
+Keep in mind that just because something has been done a certain way for years doesn’t mean you can not go against the grain.
+Innovation is key.
+Use the resources that we have.
+This is an old business moving with new innovations.

-The big boys sell because there name is out there the little guys have to get our names out there at any means necessary don’t worry about them do you, and go with your gut.
-Have fun enjoy the ride, if you’re in it to make quick money you’re in the wrong business.
-If you love what you’re doing take your time.
-Last get a great team around you don’t settle for cheap products or prices cigars are like clothes Quality is better and that doesn’t mean you have to always pay top dollar do your homework first.
+The big boys sell because their name is out there.
+While the little guys have to get our names out by any means necessary.
+Don’t worry about the big guys, do you.
+Always go with your gut.
+Have fun, enjoy the ride.
+If you are in it to make quick money, then you are in the wrong business.
+If you love what you are doing, take your time.
+Form a great business team around you.
+Don’t settle for cheap products or prices.
+Cigars are like clothes, quality is better.
+Now, that does not mean you have to always pay top dollar but be sure to do your homework first.
+Make sure you are getting the best quality for your money.
 Invest in your product to make it better.
-TRUST THE PROCESS it takes time.
-And don’t listen to all of the Cigar experts in the lounges if it were that easy everyone would have their own stick.
-I guess that was more than enough
+TRUST THE PROCESS.
+It takes time.

 Is there anything else you’d like to share with our readers?

-CM: Try the smaller companies cigars we put a lot more care into our products just because we don’t have the well known names on our label doesn’t me we don’t have a great cigar.
+CM: Try the smaller companies’ cigars.
+We put a lot more care into our products.
+Just because we don’t have the well known names on our label doesn’t mean we don’t have a great cigar.
 You may be missing out on something incredible.
-Get your Carolina Blue Cigar today and if your local retailer doesn’t have it ask them to get it.
+If you enjoy quality cigars that offer amazing taste, then you will want The Carolina Blue Cigar.
+Check out your local retailer for our brand.
+If they don’t carry our product, ask them to get it.